microth/mateplus/README.md

 **June 2015**: The current version achieves state-of-the-art performance on the CoNLL-2009 data set.
 With F1-scores of **87.33** in-domain and **76.38** out-of-domain, it is the best performing system for SRL in English to date.
 With an in-domain F1-score of **81.38**, it is also the best SRL system available for German.
 A demo is available online [here](http://homepages.inf.ed.ac.uk/mroth/demo.html).

+**August 2015**: Full support for FrameNet is currently under preparation.
+If you want to try out the frame-semantic SRL model introduced in [Roth and Lapata, 2015][3], please use the demo [here](http://homepages.inf.ed.ac.uk/mroth/demo.html) for the moment.

 # Dependencies

 The following libraries and model files need to be downloaded in order to run _mateplus_ on English text: